prplfoundation/prplMesh/documentation/glinet_b1300/README.txt

    ls -l <openwrt_dir>/bin/targets/ipq40xx/generic/openwrt-snapshot-*-*-ipq40xx-generic-glinet_gl-b1300-squashfs-sysupgrade.bin
    Revert to factory defaults and verify that the image works as expectd.

+   The top of master branch currently has no firmware upgrade working in the Lucy web UI.
+You can copy the firmware .bin file to /tmp/fw.bin:
+     scp <path_to_sysupgrade.bin> root@192.168.1.1:/tmp/fw.bin
+   and upgrade by running sysupgrade on the target:
+     ssh root@192.168.1.1 -C "sysupgrade /tmp/fw.bin"

 Build PurplMesh for the target platform: